gbrolo/auth-api/README.md

 # Auth API

 A complete server-side Rest API built with **Express** and **PostgreSQL** that handles the authorization process, including: user registration, user login/logout and verifying a user session using security throughout cookies.
+For a basic front-end made with React that uses this API, visit [auth-react](https://github.com/gbrolo/auth-react).

 ## Getting Started